 Eventually Short caught on to coding and was offered an undergraduate fellowship at Yale, publishing a peer-reviewed paper on her research.

-At USC, she now works on using robots to improve group learning with children, especially in groups including one or more children with developmental or learning challenges.
+At USC, she worked on using robots to improve group learning with children, especially in groups including one or more children with developmental or learning challenges.

-When she came to USC, she was the only woman PhD candidate in computer science, Short said, and the RASC lab currently has quite a few more women than men, though the incoming 2016-2017 class is evenly balanced.
+When she came to USC, she was the only woman PhD candidate in computer science, Short said, though the incoming 2016-2017 class was more evenly balanced between women and men.

 “If you want to increase the number of women in an organization, it helps to have women in leadership,” Short said.